 “There are additional dynamics that investors should keep in mind under 606.
 First, when we sign multiyear Enterprise Advanced deals, we will need to recognize the term license portion of the future year license revenue upon initial delivery, regardless of whether they prepaid the entirety of that contract.

-Second, as a result, our year-over-year growth in any given period may be more variable when the year ago compare had a greater amount of upfront revenue due to the timing of multiyear deal signings.
-To be clear, this would not be indicative of slowing business momentum on a function of revenue recognition accounting dynamics.
-One example of this will occur in Q3 of fiscal 20, which faces a very difficult compare under 606 as we signed several, very large multiyear deals in Q3 of fiscal 2019.
+Second, as a result, our year-over-year growth in any given period may be more variable when the year-ago comparison had a greater amount of upfront revenue due to the timing of multiyear deal signings.
+To be clear, this would not be indicative of slowing business momentum as a function of revenue recognition accounting dynamics.
+One example of this will occur in Q3 of fiscal 20, which faces a very difficult comparison under 606 as we signed several, very large multiyear deals in Q3 of fiscal 2019.

 Additional notable portions of the transcript in its 23rd reference to ASC 606: